wzhe8090/TUT9-GroupF-wzhe8090/README.md

 ### 4. refer to the inspiration for the animation of your individual code; these can be images (still images or gifs).
 How do they affect your submission?

-Make up a random inspiration
+Make up a random inspiration，Animation taught in class about dividing squares on the Mona Lisa

 ### 5. A short technical explanation of how your individual code animates an image, with appropriate references.